 - Select the type of time tracking you will use.
 Dates, Assigned Visits, or Continuous.

-- If needed for your selection, enter Start Date and Default Timepoint Duration.
+- If needed for your selection, enter Start Date and/or Default Timepoint Duration.

-- Select whether to use basic or advanced security and whether to make datasets editable or read-only.
+- Select whether to use basic or custom security and whether to make datasets editable or read-only.

-- To maximize the configurability of this study, choose advanced security with editable datasets.
+- To maximize the configurability of this study, choose Custom security with editable datasets.

 - Click Create Study.